impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 fi
 ```

-This is much closer to what I'd expect.
+This is much closer to what I'd expect, because in both cases we're calling `exec`, as opposed to `echo` in the `if` branch and `exec` in the `else` branch.

 But according to the PR description, this caused the `rbenv shell --help` command to trigger an error.
-I check out the commit just before this PR was merged and try to reproduce the error:
+I run `git checkout` on the commit just before this PR was merged (SHA is `9fdce5d069946417d481fd878c5c005db5b4539c`), and try to reproduce the error:

 ```
 $ rbenv shell --help